AscendLab

 Frequently asked questions

-Is this a private image watermark tool with no upload?
+Is this a browser-side image watermark tool?

 Can I watermark screenshots and mockups?